MegaManSec/JoshuaHu/_posts/2025-02-14-http2-burp-proxy-mitmproxy-nginx-failing-load-resources-chromium.md

 I imagine the reason browsers cannot simply "continuously try the connection again if it gets reset/closed on the same connection as a GOAWAY was received" is to avoid a [thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem).
 Some browsers do try again _once_, though -- but if the second attempt results in the same problem, it gives up trying.

 Based on my tests, Firefox is able to handle the problem the best, which I [believe is due to this commit](https://hg.mozilla.org/integration/autoland/rev/dd75cefee794) (which is [still in the src](https://github.com/mozilla/gecko-dev/blob/f3a243812e5b0c1452e307ec9c900479c7678dec/netwerk/protocol/http/Http2Session.cpp#L3290)) where any "busted http2 sessions" are retried in with HTTP/1.1 _once_ (unlike Chrome, [which retries with HTTP/2](https://chromium.googlesource.com/chromium/src.git/+/c4769d412d1b89724db8eb42577cd975fd85f559%5E!/#F2)).

-## Final Thoughts

-All in all, investigating this took too long, and I was extremely lucky that mitmproxy exhibited the same behavior as Burp.
-Without that, I'm not sure I would have been able to discover the issue, since Burp does not provide any way to debug its proxy, and does not allow the exporting of TLS session keys.
-Maybe this blog post will convince them to allow at least one of those things to happen.